|

 of Soviet and East European Affairs and named a special assistant

+to the president for national security affairs.
 In 1991 Rice returned to her teaching position at Stanford, although

 she continued to serve as a consultant on the former Soviet Bloc